leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modifiers/color/tint.rst

 Tint Modifier
 *************

-The *Tint* Modifier colorize the original stroke with a tint color.
+The *Tint* Modifier colorize the original stroke or fill with a selected color.

 Options